This article was originally published on Dec. 20, 2017, and has been updated to reflect the bill's passage into law.

 3. Expansion of 529 education savings accounts make them even more useful.

-Since their creation in 2001, 529s could only be used for college expenses.
-But now, for the first time, these accounts can be used for primary and secondary education expenses up to $10,000 a year per student.
+Since their creation in 2001, 529s could only be used for post-secondary education expenses.
+But now, for the first time, these accounts can be used for eligible K-12, undergraduate and graduate schools (up to $10,000 per year per student for K-12 tuition).
 This is a big expansion of the appeal and utility of 529 plans.